Spartan1776/RIPS_Docker/README.md

 ## Changing source code between scans

-To swap source code, use Option #1 or #2 mentioned above, then rebuild the docker image using:
+To swap source code, use Option #1 or #2 for adding source code (mentioned above), then rebuild the docker image using:
 ```shell
 sudo docker-compose up --build
 ```